Splitting bills rarely fails because of bad intentions. It fails because small issues are ignored until they pile up.

 Set expectations early.
 Match the splitting method to the situation.
 Address small issues before they grow.

-Clear rules turn shared expenses into routine tasks instead of recurring arguments.
+Clear rules turn shared expenses into routine tasks instead of repeated arguments.

 🛠️